fmay/ziggyusaurus/docs/user-guide/block-types/core/Merger.md

 ---

 # Merger
 Takes array data from multiple inputs and merges them into a single array.
-It is assumed that each of the input arrays are of the same size.
+It is assumed that each of the input arrays are of the same size. ss

 <img src="/img/flows/blocks/core/merger/block-merger.png" alt="Merger" width="900" />